Do you want a cookie?

 The leaves of apple mint are particularly soft and round.
 Image: Broly0, CC0, via Wikimedia Commons

-Pole mint (Mentha pulegium)
+Pole Mint (Mentha Pulegium)

 Pole mint is also known as flea herb, as the smell of the plant is said to have driven away fleas in the Middle Ages.
 It is found from the temperate regions of Europe, across the Mediterranean to northern Ethiopia.
 Pole mint is relatively rare in Germany, but can be found sporadically in the main valleys of large rivers such as the Elbe, Rhine, Weser, Moselle and Danube.
 The pole mint is now classified as critically endangered on the Red List and should therefore not be collected from the wild.
 Fortunately, this is not tragic, as all parts of the herb are poisonous.
 This is due to the essential oil pulegone, which can even lead to death in large quantities!
 Although the mint species is also used medicinally by some healers, you should never dose the herb yourself!
 It is similar to peppermint, but the two can be distinguished from each other by their flowers.
 In pole mint, the anthers protrude clearly from the flower, while the anthers of peppermint are just as long as the flower.
 Pole mint also resembles water mint with its round pseudo whorls.
 However, in contrast to water mint, the flower throat of pole mint is hairy.
 The leaves of pole mint are also smaller and rougher.
 Water mint is only found in very damp locations.
-This type of mint grows to a height of 10 to 50 cm and blooms a delicate purple from May to September.
+This type of mint grows to a height of 10 to 50 cm/3.9 to 19.7 in and blooms a delicate purple from May to September.

 Pole mint with flowers